-In an effort to provide additional resources to those connected to adoption in our community and beyond, Adoption Network Cleveland is pleased to announce the addition of Life Coaching to our array of programs and services.
+In an effort to provide additional resources to those connected to adoption in our community and beyond, Adoption Network Cleveland is pleased to offer Life Coaching in our array of services.

 Life Coaching is a powerful conversation between a trained coach and a client who is ready and wanting to focus on personal and professional growth.